mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 Fake News, Project Management, programmable company
 ---------------------------------------------------

-THe whole programmable company thing has two needs - it needs a body (a corps or corporation) that does as it is told, and there has to be a controlling mind.
+The whole programmable company thing has two needs - it needs a body (a corps or corporation) that does as it is told, and there has to be a controlling mind.
 That controlling mind is the company governance.
 At the moment it is a dictatorship of epic proportions.
 The CEO says